liuxu77/LargeST/README.md

 ### 1.1 Download the CA Dataset
 We host the CA dataset on Kaggle, which can be accessed here: https://www.kaggle.com/datasets/liuxu77/largest.
 There are a total of 7 files in this link.
 Among them, 5 files in .h5 format contain the traffic flow raw data from 2017 to 2021, 1 file in .csv format provides the metadata for all sensors, and 1 file in .npy format represents the adjacency matrix constructed based on road network distances.

-- **If you are using the web user interface**, you can download all data from the provided [link](https://www.kaggle.com/datasets/liuxu77/largest) (the download button is at the upper right cornor of the webpage), place the downloaded archive.zip file in the `data/ca/` folder, and unzip the file.
+- **If you are using the web user interface**, you can download all data from the provided [link](https://www.kaggle.com/datasets/liuxu77/largest).
+The download button is at the upper right corner of the webpage.
+Then please place the downloaded archive.zip file in the `data/ca/` folder and unzip the file.

 - **If you would like to use the Kaggle API**, please follow the instructions [here](https://github.com/Kaggle/kaggle-api).
 After setting the API correctly, you can simply go to the `data/ca/` folder, and use the command below to download all data.
 ```